22 Aug 2017

 macOS can automatically back up rarely used files to iCloud and delete them from your Mac, and get them back on demand.

-macOS can also detect duplicate and obsolete files, and prompt you to delete them.
+macOS can also detect duplicate and obsolete files, and prompt you to delete them, with the "Reduce Clutter" feature.

 - The Photos application has new features.